 When examining the word “saved,” we find it listed in the Scriptures 90 times.
 Of those 90 times listed, there are only three times baptism is associated with that term.
 (See Mark 16:16, Acts 2:40 and Acts 16:30-33).
 Based on these three Scriptures, some in the Christian community interject that baptism is required for salvation to be complete.
 The explanation of these Scriptures could be as simple as understanding the distinction between the baptism of “John the Baptist” and the “baptism of the Holy Spirit.”

 With Acts being a transitional book from Old Testament Judaism to New Testament Christianity, there became a need to distinguish the difference between John’s baptism and Christ’s baptism of the Holy Spirit.
 Thus, people were told in Acts to be saved and baptized, to differentiate the difference between John’s baptism and Christ’s baptism.

 In Mark 16:15-16 we read Jesus’ words, “He who has believed and has been baptized shall be saved; but he who has disbelieved shall be condemned.”
 (NASB) In this verse, Jesus did not say that if you did not get baptized you would be condemned, only if you did not believe.
 At the same time, in Luke 7:50, these words of Jesus are recorded: “And He said to the woman, Your faith has saved you; go in peace.”
 (NASB) Here Jesus did not instruct the woman to be baptized.

 In Matt 28:18-20 we read: “And Jesus came up and spoke to them, saying, All authority has been given to Me in heaven and on earth.
 Go therefore and make disciples of all the nations, baptizing them in the name of the Father and the Son and the Holy Spirit, teaching them to observe all that I commanded you; and lo, I am with you always, even to the end of the age.”
-(NASB) In this verse it could be understood that making disciples represents the salvation of mankind, and baptizing represent being a disciple of Christ the savior.
+(NASB) In this verse, it could be understood that making disciples represents the salvation of mankind, and baptizing represents being a disciple of Christ the Savior.
 Therefore, we are commanded to be baptized as a sign of our affiliation with Christ.